Rethunk-Tech/mcp-template-node/README.md

 # MCP Template Node

 A template repository for creating Model Context Protocol (MCP) servers in Node.js/TypeScript.
-This template demonstrates how to build a simple notes management system using the MCP protocol, which can be used with LLM-powered applications.
+This template demonstrates a simple notes management system using the MCP protocol.

 ## What is MCP?

 The Model Context Protocol (MCP) is a standardized way for applications to provide context to Large Language Models (LLMs).
-It separates the concerns of providing context from the actual LLM interaction, allowing for more modular and maintainable AI-powered applications.

 Learn more at the [Model Context Protocol Website](https://modelcontextprotocol.github.io/).

 ## Features

 - TypeScript implementation with strict type checking
-- ESLint configuration with sensible defaults (no Prettier)
-- Simple notes management system with create, list, and get operations
+- Simple notes management system with basic CRUD operations
-- Complete examples of MCP concepts:
+- Complete examples of MCP concepts (Tools, Resources, Prompts)
-  - Tools: `create_note`, `list_notes`, `get_note`
-  - Resources: Static and parameterized examples
-  - Prompts: Help prompt template
-- In-memory storage (easily replaceable with a database)
+- In-memory storage for notes
-- Well-organized code structure with separate concerns
 - Comprehensive error handling and validation
-- Example test structure
+- Unit tests with Vitest
 - VS Code debugging configuration
 - GitHub Actions CI workflow for testing and building